 The composer Kirk O’Riordan’s opera, The Masque of Edgar Allan Poe, with a libretto written by Lee Upton, was given a fully staged performance at the University of Delaware and at Lafayette College in 2016.

-Her awards include the Open Book Award; the Lyric Poetry Award and The Writer/Emily Dickinson Award from the Poetry Society of America; the Pushcart Prize; the National Poetry Series Award; the Georgia Contemporary Poetry Series Award; the BOA Short Fiction Award; and the ForeWord Review Book of the Year Award in the category of writing for Swallowing the Sea.
+Her awards include the Open Book Award from the Cleveland State University Poetry Center; the Lyric Poetry Award and The Writer/Emily Dickinson Award from the Poetry Society of America; the Pushcart Prize; the National Poetry Series Award; the Georgia Contemporary Poetry Series Award; the BOA Short Fiction Award; and the ForeWord Review Book of the Year Award in the category of writing for Swallowing the Sea.
 “A Reverse Alphabet for Finishing” was listed among “Notable Essays and Literary Nonfiction of 2015” in Best American Essays 2016.

 She was awarded the Mary Louise VanArtsdalen Prize for Scholarship, the Marquis Teaching Award, the Jones Award, and the Jones Faculty Lecture Award at Lafayette College, where she is the Francis A. March Professor of English and Writer-in-Residence.